Employment & Internship Opportunities

 Naturalist Internship

-Asbury Woods is seeking a naturalist intern for Fall 2023.
+Asbury Woods is seeking a naturalist intern.
 This unpaid internship is an opportunity for students pursuing degrees in environmental science/studies, education, early childhood education, biology, geosciences, natural sciences, outdoor recreation management, or wildlife conservation.
 Interns will gain experience developing and planning environmental education programs for all ages, working with visitors to connect them to nature, and learning the day-to-day operations of a busy nature center.
 Each intern will also develop their own project related to their career goals and area of interest/study.
 We will gladly work with your school if you want to complete the internship for credit.

 The ideal candidate will have availability between 9:00 AM and 5:00 PM on weekdays.
 Interested candidates should send a cover letter and resume to Sarah Bennett, Director of Education & Community Programs, at sbennett@asburywoods.org.
 The cover letter should explain why the applicant is interested in this position, their career aspirations, and any experiences relevant to the position.